sws-ocean/sws-ocean.github.io/docs/swish.md

 title: Swish Floats
 subtitle: An inexpensive neutrally buoyant float to measure coastal dispersion
 permalink: swish
-description: Sam Stevens Oceanographer- this page outlines Swish Floats, an inexpensive neutrally buoyant float debloped at UBC
+description: This page details the Swish Floats, an economical neutrally buoyant device developed at UBC for deep ocean circulation studies.
+Designed to mimic the movement of subsurface water masses, these floats help track water movement and environmental changes, supporting oceanographic research and pollution studies.
 ---

 <!-- Google tag (gtag.js) -->